pingidentity/pipeline-example-application/README.md

 13. For the sake of brevity, assume that testing has been done, and you are ready to proceed.
 After the application is "tested", the new configuration must be added to the Terraform configuration.
 This addition will happen in a few steps:

   a.
-Copy the contents of the downloaded JSON file and use them to replace the `terraform/davinci-flows/davinci-widget-reg-authn-flow.json` file contents.
+Copy the contents of the downloaded JSON file and replace the `terraform/davinci-flows/davinci-widget-reg-authn-flow.json` file contents.
 If you examine the changes, you will see that it involves the company ID, metadata about the file and the changes you made to the node in the flow.

   b.
 Run the deploy script again: